 College Football Picks: Week 3 Predictions for Every Game

-Our predictions for each Week 3 game are broken into four sections: Top 25 teams, best games between unranked teams, FCS against unranked FBS games and the rest of the slate.
-In the FCS/FBS section, instead of forecasting the scores of those 20 games, we've ranked which ones are most likely to result in a loss for the FBS team.
+Our predictions for each game are broken into four sections: Top 25 teams, best games between unranked teams, FCS teams against unranked FBS team and the rest of the slate.
+In the FCS vs. FBS section, instead of forecasting scores, we ranked which games are most likely to result in a loss for the FBS squad.

 The Top 25 games are listed in ascending order of ranking.
 Each other section is presented in chronological order of kickoff time.
-Unless otherwise noted, games are assumed to take place on Saturday.
+Unless otherwise noted, games are scheduled for Saturday.
+All times Eastern.

 AP Nos.
 25-21